Sei v2 - The First Parallelized EVM Blockchain

 SeiDB

 Sei has re-architectured the storage interface to optimize for different use cases.
 Sei has done this by breaking the single IAVL tree into 2 components - state store and state commitment (motivation).
-The state store layer provides low latency direct access to raw key-value pairs which will help RPC nodes better serve queries.
+The state store layer provides low latency direct access to raw key-value pairs which helps RPC nodes better serve queries.
 Storing historical data as raw key-value pairs removes the overhead of redundant metadata and helps reduce the disk usage by orders of magnitude.
 The state store also uses a write-ahead log to help with recovery in the event of a crash.
-The state commitment layer uses a highly optimized in-memory IAVL tree that is responsible for committing data which will help validators reach consensus even faster since the amount of disk access is reduced.
+The state commitment layer uses a highly optimized in-memory IAVL tree that is responsible for committing data which helps validators reach consensus even faster since the amount of disk access is reduced.

-More details about the technical implementation can be found here
+More details about the technical implementation can be found here.

 Interoperability